Steganography

 Part 2: Steganalysis Tools

-Task 2.1: Analyze a stego image with zsteg
+Task 2.1: Analyze a stego image with zsteg and extract message

 So far we have seen the results of enccoding text into images.
 We should therefore try to extract the text.